chonyeagoro/credit-risk-classification/README.md

 Create a Logistic Regression Model with the Original Data

 Use your knowledge of logistic regression to complete the following steps:
+1. the Logistic Regression model by creating a variable that is equal to "LogisticRegression(random_state=1)"
 1. Fit a logistic regression model by using the training data (X_train and y_train).
+Do this by using the "fit()" function.
 2. Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
+Do this by creatig a variable that is equal to a "predict(X_test)" function.
 3. Evaluate the model’s performance by doing the following:
- - Generate a confusion matrix using the "confusion matrix" function.
+ - Generate a confusion matrix using the "confusion_matrix" function.
- - Print the classification report.
+ - Print the classification report using the "classification_report" fucntion
 4. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 * ## Results